 They must also have:

-- Order to Extend Custody or T.G.O to 3 years
+- order to extend custody or temporary guardianship order to 3 years

 To confirm eligibility for Advancing Futures, contact us.